-A permit must be obtained prior to removing most forest products.
-As part of issuing a permit, the customer is informed of appropriate precautions, laws, regulations and other standards pertaining to the particular product.
+A permit must be obtained prior to harvesting and collecting most forest products.
+As part of issuing a permit, we let people know how they harvest sustainably, safely, and responsibly.
 These instructions will help our customers remove the product in the most ecologically sound manner.
-The permit process provides forest managers with the means to track demand for products, the amount of products removed from the forests, and to protect resources.

-Most product permits require payment of $20 (the minimum charge) or more depending on the amount purchased and market value of the product being harvested.
+Most product permits require payment of at least $20.00, depending on the amount purchased and market value of the product being harvested.
 Product prices depend on the availability of the product and are based on a percentage of the fair market value.

 Free use permits are available for non-commercial amounts of most special forest products for personal use.
 These permits are for amounts that are more than "incidental" amounts and less than the amount that can be purchased for the minimum $20 charge permit.
 Each person is allowed only $20 in free use permits during any one calendar year.
 Availability of free use permits depend on the amount wanted and the product desired.

 The amount of Special Forest Products harvested on the RRSNF is limited to promote the viability of the species harvested and to account for important ecological interactions, such as those between special forest product species and pollinators, wildlife, and other plants.